Jack Perry

-Jack Perry (born June 16, 1997) is an American professional wrestler better known by the ring name "Jungle Boy" Jack Perry.
-He is currently signed to All Elite Wrestling (AEW), where he is a former one-time AEW World Tag Team Champion (with Luchasaurus as Jurassic Express).
+Jack Perry (born June 16, 1997) is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW), where performs under the epithet "Jungle" Jack Perry and is one-half of Jurassic Express with Luchasaurus.
+He was previously known by his ring name Jungle Boy or the epithet "Jungle Boy" Jack Perry.

 Early life

 Jack Perry was born on June 16, 1997, in Los Angeles, California.
 He is the son of actor Luke Perry and Rachel Sharp.
-Perry's maternal grandfather is the Scottish novelist and screenwriter Alan Sharp.
+Perry's maternal grandfather was the Scottish novelist and screenwriter Alan Sharp.

-Perry grew up as a fan of professional wrestling and attended WWE's 2009 SummerSlam pay-per-view event with his father at the age of twelve.
+Perry grew up as a fan of professional wrestling and attended WWE's 2009 SummerSlam pay-per-view event in Los Angeles with his father at the age of twelve.